A Morbid Taste for Bones: Plot

 Cadfael realises that Engelard's arrow did not kill Rhisiart: his back is damp from rain-soaked grass and earth, while his front is dry.
 Cadfael's conclusion: Rhisiart was stabbed from behind by a dagger, falling face-down.
 After it rained, someone turned him over and pushed an arrow into the wound from the front.
 The locals see Rhisiart's death as an omen, and agree to Winifred's removal; Robert plans to exhume her remains after a three-night vigil.
 Cadfael hopes the superstition that a corpse will bleed if touched by the murderer will force a confession, and at his suggestion Sioned asks that after each night's prayer those keeping watch place their hands on Rhisiart's heart.
-Jerome does so, but Robert refuses.
+The first night, Jerome and Father Huw keep the vigil.
+Father Huw readily lays his hand on Rhisiart.
+Jerome hesitates, but says he will do so if Prior Robert feels it justified.
+Prior Robert gives him leave.
 The third night, Cadfael and Columbanus keep watch.
 Columbanus has another seizure; he is removed unconscious in the morning, evading Sioned's request.
 He recovers after mass, saying that Winifred told him Rhisiart should be buried in her grave when she is removed.

 St. Winifred is exhumed, her linen-wrapped skeleton placed in the reliquary brought from Shrewsbury and the coffin sealed with wax.
 As Rhisiart is prepared for burial, Sioned asks Peredur (another suitor) to place a jeweled cross on his body.
 Peredur refuses, confessing that he found Rhisiart dead and pushed Engelard's arrow into the wound so Engelard would disappear as rival for Sioned's hand.
-Cadfael finds the flask of poppy syrup (brought for Columbanus) nearly empty, recalling that when Rhisiart was murdered, only Jerome drank the wine provided for the vigil; if Jerome slept through the vigil, he would be ashamed to admit it.
+Cadfael finds the flask of poppy syrup (brought for Columbanus) nearly empty, recalling that on the night Rhisiart was murdered, only Jerome drank the wine provided for the vigil; if Jerome slept through the vigil, he would be ashamed to admit it.
 Before the monks depart, Columbanus offers to keep vigil and drowses; a vision of a veiled young woman wakes him, identifying herself as St. Winifred and demanding to know why he murdered Rhisiart.
 In terror of divine retribution, Columbanus confesses, begging forgiveness.
 However, the "vision" comes too close, and touching her veil Columbanus realises the saint is a disguised Sioned and slashes at her with a knife before fleeing.
 Cadfael and Engelard tackle him outside, and Engelard, enraged at Columbanus' wounding of Sioned, accidentally breaks Columbanus' neck.
 Cadfael acts quickly; he, Engelard and Sioned undress Columbanus, open the reliquary, replace her in the grave above Rhisiart's body and place Columbanus's body in the reliquary, ensuring that the seals on the coffin appear undisturbed.